 There are honestly very few things I enjoy more than reading a good book.
 I’ve said it before and I’ll say it again, I would and have read anything.

 I’ve always preferred to own my books instead of borrowing from the library.
 The Columbus Metropolitan Library is an amazing resource that we are so fortunate to have in this city.
 But I’m tough on books.
 I bend their covers and corner their pages.
-I highlight things and spill my coffee on their pages.
-It’s better for everyone if I just purchase up front.
-Of course I’ve ordered things from Amazon or Barnes and Noble, but usually, I don’t have anything specific in mind.
+I highlight things and spill my coffee on them.
+It’s better for everyone if I just purchase upfront.
+Of course, I’ve ordered things from Amazon or Barnes and Noble, but usually, I don’t have anything specific in mind.

 In the heart of German Village lies The Book Loft.
 This 32 room bookstore is one of the best independently owned bookstores I’ve ever been to.
 The fascinating maze leads you through every topic imaginable with most of the rooms covering different topics or themes.
 My favorite part about The Book Loft is that it’s open until 11 PM, perfect for literary night-owls like myself.

 Cover to Cover is a great option for the young readers in your life.
-In operation since 1980, they have helped generations of children in the Clintonville cultivate their love of reading.
+In operation since 1980, they have helped generations of children in Clintonville cultivate their love of reading.
 With over 20,000 titles, Cover to Cover specializes in Children/Youth books.
-The shop has hosted authors such as Newbery winner Kwame Alexander, Rae Carson, Diane Rappaport and many more.
-Additionally, they offer a great storytime session on Tuesdays at 10:30 AM and Saturdays at 11 PM.
+The shop has hosted authors such as Newbery winner Kwame Alexander, Rae Carson, Diane Rappaport, and many more.

-Family owned since 1988, Fundamentals in historic downtown Delaware is well worth the drive.
-It’s one of the most amazing resources for children, parents, and educators in Central Ohio.
-Fundamentals frequently hosts writers, authors, and illustrators at various events, giving children and adults the unique experience to meet some of the people who are creating their favorite stories.
+Beanbag Books, formerly Fundamentals, in historic downtown Delaware is well worth the drive.
+It’s a great source of resources for children, parents, and educators in Central Ohio.
+The shop hosts writers, authors, and illustrators at various events, giving children and adults the unique experience to meet some of the people who are creating their favorite stories.
 Currently, the shop is undergoing renovation, but you can order online or visit Beanbag’s pop-up location at 9 N. Sandusky Street.

 Gramercy Books in Bexley has something for readers of all ages.
-Not only do they have great books for sale, they make literature a way of life.
-Gramercy offers book clubs, author events and story time.
+Not only do they have great books for sale, but they also make literature a way of life.
+Gramercy offers book clubs, author events, and storytime.
 From young adult to nonfiction, Gramercy has you covered.

 Two Dollar Radio is one of the coolest, most unique bookstores in the city.
-Located on the city’s south end, Two Dollar Radio is an independent book seller, a cafe, a bar, and an event space, all wrapped into one.
+Located on Parsons Ave. on the city’s south end, Two Dollar Radio is an independent bookseller, a cafe, a bar, and an event space, all wrapped into one.
 Two Dollar Radio is also a printer, giving independent authors an opportunity to see their books sold in stores.
 So go grab a book and a drink, and enjoy your afternoon.